Small business company directors

 New ID requirement for directors

 While running a company, directors must personally comply with obligations under Australian law.
-Here are the most significant responsibilities for small business company directors and how to become a company director.
+On this page we set out how to become a company director and the most significant responsibilities for small business company directors.

 - Key responsibilities of company directors